Githaiga22/-Groupie-Tracker-Visualizations/README.md

-# Groupie-Tracker-Search-Search-bar
+# Groupie-Tracker-Visualizations

 ## Project Overview

-Groupie-Tracker-Search-bar is a web application that enables music enthusiasts to explore their favorite artists and bands.
+Groupie-Tracker-Visualizations is a web application that enables music enthusiasts to explore their favorite artists and bands.
 Users can view artist profiles, discographies, concert locations, and similar artist recommendations.
 The project includes a powerful search functionality to enhance user experience by allowing searches across various artist attributes, such as name, band members, and first album release date.

 ### Features: